UNINETTSigma2/documentation/jobs/slurm_output.md

 ```

 The other line we highlighted above is the memory footprint of our application.
-The most pertinent information here is the maximum memory used (`MaxRSS`) and
+The most pertinent information here is the maximum memory used (`MaxRSS`) (note
+that this is the maximum of memory used by any task and _not_ the total memory
-the average memory used (`AveRSS`).
-Above, we can see that our application used
+footprint of the application as a whole) and the average memory used
+(`AveRSS`).
+Above, we can see that our application used a maximum of `150344
-a maximum of `150344 KiB` (or around `147 MiB`).
-This information is very
+KiB` (or around `147 MiB`).
+This information is very important as that can be
-important as that can be used to optimize your Slurm script to request less
+used to optimize your Slurm script to request less memory (and thus be
-memory (and thus be scheduled quicker).
+scheduled quicker).

 ## Disk statistics